Azure-Samples/function-csharp-ai-textsummarize/README.md

 # Azure Functions
 ## Text Summarization & Sentiment Analysis using AI Cognitive Language Service (C#-Isolated)

-This sample shows how to take text documents as a input via BlobTrigger, does Text Summarization processing using the AI Congnitive Language service and ExtractiveSummarize operations, then computes sentiment scores, and then outputs to another text document using BlobOutput binding.
+This sample shows how to take text documents as a input via BlobTrigger, does Text Summarization processing using the [AI Congnitive Language Service](https://learn.microsoft.com/en-us/azure/ai-services/language-service/) and ExtractiveSummarize operations, then computes sentiment scores, and then outputs to another text document using BlobOutput binding.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=575770869)